rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 No.

-#### Will customers have to do anything different in the control panel?
+#### Will customers have to do anything different in the Cloud Control Panel?

 No, as we add new features, we will educate our customers.